History of Mexico City: Refounding as Mexico City

 With Tenochtitlan in ruins, the victorious Cortés first settled himself in Coyoacán on the lake shore at the southern edge of Lake Texcoco.
 He created the ayuntamiento or town council of the Spanish capital there, so that he could choose where the city would finally be.
 No one but Cortés wanted to rebuild the Aztec site.
 Most of the other conquistadors wanted the new city to be closer to the mountains, pastures and groves they would need for supplies, for example in Tacuba or in Coyoacán.
 Some accounts state that the Aztec islet was chosen because its location was strategic, allowing for rapid communication by boat to communities on the shorelines.
 However, the decision was Cortés's alone.

 According to Bernardino Vázquez de Tapia, Cortés's reason was cultural.
 Leaving the site as it was would leave a memory of what was and would perhaps allow for a rival city to emerge.
 So the site was chosen so that all remains of the old empire could be erased.
 Major flooding in the early seventeenth century, however, raised again the question of where the capital should be located, with elite property owners facing losses if the capital were moved.

 Although the fall of Tenochtitlan was a swift and definitive occurrence, this did not imply that the Spanish domination of the entire city, or the rest of Mexico, would be a rapid process.
-Indian cooperation in the destruction of Aztec power ensured that Cortés would have to take allied interests into consideration as well.
+Indigenous cooperation in the destruction of Aztec power ensured that Cortés would have to take allied interests into consideration as well.
 In a number of ways, this made the Spaniards another factor in the ongoing political conflicts between rival native peoples, not to mention that Spanish were vastly outnumbered.
-For much of the colonial period, parts of Mexico City would remain very indigenous in character, with elements of these cultures surviving into modern times.
-Two separate parts of the capital were under indigenous rule, San Juan Tenochtitlan and Santiago Tlatelolco, with Nahua governors who were intermediaries between the indigenous population and the Spanish rulers, although the capital was designated a ciudad de españoles (Spanish city).
+For much of the colonial period, parts of Mexico City remained very indigenous in character, with elements of these cultures surviving into modern times.

+Two separate parts of the capital were under indigenous rule.
+San Juan Tenochtitlan and Santiago Tlatelolco had Nahua governors, who were intermediaries between the indigenous population and the Spanish rulers, although the capital was designated a ciudad de españoles (Spanish city).